SBFRF/SWACSS/README.md

 ## Generating POS Files:
 __configFile__ - this folder is expected to have `rtkpost.conf`, which defines the processing parameters used by RTKLIB.
 They can be modified and adjusted as needed

+You can read more about the configuration file [here (pg.
+109)](https://www.rtklib.com/prog/manual_2.4.2.pdf).
+Additionally, you can use RTKPost to determine the configurations desired and export (save) the file.

 __ref__ - this folder is expected to have both `igs20.atx` and `ngs_abs.pcv` which provide antenna calibration and phase center variation data.
 It is referenced within the `rtkpost.conf` file to apply antenna offset corrections

 The PCV was found [here](https://www.ngs.noaa.gov/ANTCAL/LoadFile?file=ngs20.003) and saved as **ngs_abs.pcv**.
 The ATX file was found [here](https://files.igs.org/pub/station/general/).